New Artin-Schelter regular and Calabi-Yau algebras via normal extensions: Introduction

 \subsection{$m$-Koszul algebras}

 Because they are generated by their degree-one components the 3-dimensional Artin-Schelter regular algebras $A(\sfw)$ in this paper are $m$-Koszul by \cite[Thm.~1.5]{AS87}.
-A connected graded algebra $A$ is {\sf $m$-Koszul} if it is finitely presented and its relations are homogeneous of degree $m$ and $\Ext^i_A(\Bbbk,\Bbbk)$ is concentrated in a single degree for all $i$.
+A connected graded algebra $A$ is {\sf $m$-Koszul} if it is finitely presented and its relations are homogeneous of degree $m$ and $\Ext^i_A(\Bbbk,\Bbbk)$ is concentrated in degree $n(i)$ for all $i$, where $n(2j)=jm$ and $n(2j+1)=jm+1$ for integers $j$.
 The class of $m$-Koszul algebras was identified and first studied by R. Berger \cite{Berger01}, the justification being that they are a natural generalization of Koszul algebras (the $2$-Koszul algebras are exactly the Koszul algebras in the ``classical'' sense) and that there are many ``nice'' and ``natural'' $m$-Koszul algebras that are not $2$-Koszul.

 Reyes-Rogalski-Zhang \cite[Cor.~5.4]{RRZ17} proved that the homological determinant of the Nakayama automorphism of a noetherian Artin-Schelter regular connected graded algebras is 1.
 Mori-Smith \cite{MS16} proved a similar result in the non-noetherian case when the algebra is $m$-Koszul (and Artin-Schelter regular and connected) and conjectured that the equality holds without the $m$-Koszul assumption.
 It follows from \Cref{thm.nak-ad}(3) that the conjecture is true for the algebras $D(\sfw,\sfp)$ (which are never $m$-Koszul and often not noetherian).